adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 that I find useful.
 Most notably, there is a specific template for a mobile cross-platform project covering the Android, iOS and UWP mobile platforms.

+!!! info
-> When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows.
+    When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows.

 ### Creating a Simple Mobile Client with Xamarin